-Aurora, a large suburb of Chicago, is a city predominantly in Kane County and DuPage County, with portions extending into Kendall and Will counties.
-Once a mid-sized manufacturing city, Aurora has grown tremendously since the 1960s.
-Founded within Kane County, Aurora's city limits and population have expanded into DuPage, Will, and Kendall counties.
-In 1908, Aurora adopted the nickname "City of Lights", because it was one of the first cities in the United States to implement an all-electric street lighting system in 1881.
-Aurora's historic downtown is located on the Fox River and centered on Stolp Island.
-The city is divided into three regions, The West Side, on the west side of the Fox River, The East Side, between the eastern bank of the Fox River and the Kane/DuPage County line, and the Far East Side/Fox Valley, which is from the County Line to the city's eastern border with Naperville.
-The Aurora area is home to an impressive collection of architecture, including structures by Frank Lloyd Wright, Ludwig Mies van der Rohe, Bruce Goff and George Grant Elmslie.
-The Hollywood Casino Aurora, a dockside gaming facility with 53,000 square feet (4,900 m2) and 1,200 gaming positions, is on the river in downtown Aurora.
+Aurora IL is a large city in the suburbs of Chicago, predominantly in Kane County and DuPage County, with portions extending into Kendall and Will Counties.
+In 1908, Aurora IL adopted the nickname “City of Lights”, because it was one of the first cities in the United States to implement an all-electric street lighting system in 1881.
+Downtown Aurora is located on the Fox River and centered on Stolp Island.
+The Aurora area is home to an impressive collection of commercial buildings and architecture, including structures by Frank Lloyd Wright, Ludwig Mies van der Rohe, Bruce Goff, and George Grant Elmslie.
+The Hollywood Casino, a dockside gaming facility with 53,000 square feet and 1,200 gaming positions, is on the river in downtown Aurora.
 The Aurora Commercial Real Estate market flourishes with its high traffic streets and attractions, such as Paramount Theatre, Hollywood Casino, Amy Morton’s Stolp Island Social, The Chicago Premium Outlet mall and much more.
 If you are looking for commercial property in Aurora, IL, that’s for sale or lease to start a business or expand your business, contact Caton Commercial’s Aurora office.

 An American grill serving their famous brioche bun hamburgers.